What Is Equine Cranial Sacral Therapy?

 Equine CranioSacral Workshops offers the most extensive craniosacral program for horses available internationally.
-The workshop series are designed to introduce individuals to the craniosacral principles, anatomy, and hands on applications.
+The workshop series is designed to introduce individuals to the craniosacral principles, anatomy, and hands-on applications.
 The class size is limited for quality instruction and experience.

 Students work with their own horse throughout the four days.
-A significant amount of time is spent practicing hands on techniques with horses.
+A significant amount of time is spent practising hands-on techniques with horses.

 ECS1 The Foundation Class – April 19th to April 22nd, 2017